 Surfing in Huahine is a real local religion and is one of the most popular leisure activities of the island’s inhabitants.
 Naturally, it is a favorite destination for surfers from all over the world.
 Due to the inlets into the lagoon, the reef waves are powerful and hollow.
 In short, these are the ideal conditions for thrill seekers.
-In Huahine, you can enjoy perfect waves and warm water with an incredible color.

 These spots are among the most popular on the island.
 The Avamoa pass favors massive waves which close very quickly and the sensations are there.
 Logically, the frequentation is quite high, sometimes clogging the “Line-Up”.

-Two more remote spots on Huahine Nui
+Two More Remote Spots on Huahine Nui

 To be a little more quiet on the waves, you have to go to the village of Maeva on the east coast.
 Near the motu Mahara, a spot takes advantage of the passing waves.
 This left reef break is less demanding than the one in Fare, and therefore less attractive for experienced surfers.